DerickMghanga/MySQL-Set-up-and-connection-to-VPS/Readme.md

 . . .
 ```

 **By default, this value is set to 127.0.0.1, meaning that the server will only look for local connections.
 You will need to change this directive to reference an external IP address.
-For the purposes of troubleshooting, you could set this directive to a wildcard IP address, either *, ::, or 0.0.0.0:**
+For the purposes of troubleshooting, you could set this directive to a wildcard IP address, either** *, ::, or ```0.0.0.0```

-After trouble shooting or finishing development. change bind-address to ```127.0.0.1``` or set your remote ip address
+After trouble shooting or finishing development. change bind-address to ```127.0.0.1``` or set your remote_ip_address

 Then restart the MySQL service to put the changes you made to mysqld.cnf into effect: